 HIPAA Compliance Checklist for 2025

 Procurement is entering a new era, driven by the rise of AI.
-Traditional methods can’t keep up with today’s supply chain disruptions, regulatory demands, and market volatility.
+Traditional methods cannot keep up with today's supply chain disruptions, regulatory demands, and market volatility.

-According to a Gartner report, 78% of global enterprises have either implemented or are actively scaling AI procurement tools in 2025.
+According to a Gartner report, 78% of global enterprises have either implemented or are actively scaling an AI procurement platform in 2026.
+An Ardent Partners study found that 62% of procurement leaders believe the impact of AI on procurement in the next 2 to 3 years will be transformational or significant.

-An April 2025 study by Ardent Partners, based on responses from nearly 400 procurement leaders, found that 62% believe the impact of AI on procurement in the next 2–3 years will be “transformational” or “significant.”
-AI adoption is already driving results, with some enterprises reporting procurement cycles up to 70% faster thanks to AI automation and insights.
+AI adoption is already driving results, with some enterprises reporting procurement cycles up to 70% faster thanks to automation and intelligent insights.

 TL;DR